 Depending on your Medigap eligibility and the rating method the company chooses, your rate increases are something to consider.
 With Plan F going away, it’s a prediction that Plan N rate increases will remain low; also, Plan N could become the most cost-effective policy.

 Rhode Island Medicare beneficiaries who choose to enroll in a Medicare Advantage Plan will no longer be eligible for Original Medicare, as the Advantage plan will take the place of Original Medicare as the beneficiary primary insurance coverage.

 Choosing a Medicare Advantage Plan over Original Medicare will also result in the beneficiary’s ineligibility to add a Medicare Supplement Plan.

 Medicare Advantage Plans usually have lower monthly premiums than Medicare Supplement Plans.
-However, they only permit benefices to see in-network hospitals and doctors (HMO’s and PPO’s).
+But, they only permit benefices to see in-network hospitals and doctors (HMOs and PPO’s).

 Medicare Supplement Plans, on the other hand, may have higher monthly premiums.
 But they don’t have a network which allows beneficiaries to go to any hospital and doctor of their choosing.

 Operating without a network can alleviate much stress and surprise out-of-pocket costs when learning that a previous Medicare Advantage Plan in-network doctor is no longer.
 Medicare Advantage Plan networks often change throughout the year.

 Rhode Island Medicare Prescription Drug Plans

 Rhode Island Medicare beneficiaries can add a Medicare Prescription Drug Plan to Medicare.
 There are four aspects to coverage under Medicare Part D; deductibles, initial coverage, coverage gap, and catastrophic coverage.